Signs and symptoms of multiple sclerosis: Tremor and ataxia

 and gluthetimide but published evidence of effectiveness is limited.
 Physical therapy is not indicated as a treatment for tremor or ataxia although the use of orthese devices can help.
 An example is the use of wrist bandages with weights, which can be useful to increase the inertia of movement and therefore reduce tremor.
 Daily use objects are also adapted so they are easier to grab and use.

 If all these measures fail patients are candidates for thalamus surgery.
 This kind of surgery can be both a thalamotomy or the implantation of a thalamic stimulator.
 Complications are frequent (30% in thalamotomy and 10% in deep brain stimulation) and include a worsening of ataxia, dysarthria and hemiparesis.
 Thalamotomy is a more efficacious surgical treatment for intractable MS tremor though the higher incidence of persistent neurological deficits in patients receiving lesional surgery supports the use of deep brain stimulation as the preferred surgical strategy.

+Sleep disturbance

+Around half of people with MS say they experience disturbed sleep.

+Sleep disturbance is not regarded as a primary effect of the MS disease itself.
+Rather it is regarded as a secondary effect resulting from other factors that are themselves caused or exacerbated by MS, such as spasms, pain, anxiety, depression and high caffeine intake.

+MS fatigue has been found to not correlate with sleep duration, but there was some correlation with insomnia and sleep quality.
+It may be that primary MS fatigue is unaffected by sleep characteristics, but that sleep deprivation correlates with secondary MS fatigue.

+CPAP treatment in patients with MS and sleep apnea may reduce fatigue and improve the physical quality of life.